windranger-io/windranger-governance/docs/Architecture.md

 10. proposalMaxOperations, maximum number of actions possible for this protocol proposal
 11. votingPeriod, voting period for proposals (can be a be list actions => voting period)
 12. votingDelay, voting delay for proposals in days (can be a list actions => voting delay)
+13. roles, list of roles, who need to vote for this proposal

 Protocol params can be changed by BitDAO governance, if proposal for that is accepted, which will execute action calling: